> Folk Music > Songs > Brian O’Lynn

 Jim Porter sang Brianey O’Lynn in 1965 at The Three Cups, Punnetts Town.
 This recording by Brian Matthews was included in 2001 on the Musical Traditions anthology of songs from Sussex country pubs, Just Another Saturday Night.

-Madeleine (Sandra Kerr) sang Brian O’Lynn in the eleventh episode of the 1974 children’s TV series Bagpuss, The Fiddle.
+Madeleine (Sandra Kerr) sang Brian O’Lynn in the eleventh episode of the animated children’s television series Bagpuss, The Fiddle, first broadcast on 23 April 1974.
 A different version with Madeleine and Gabriel (John Faulkner) singing alternate verses was included in 1998 on the Smallfolk CD Bagpuss: The Songs & Music.

 Jim Eldon sang Brian O’Lynn on his 1983 album I Wish There Was No Prisons.